pyodide/pyodide-blog/content/posts/marimo.md

 - Authors can publish interactive blog posts and [computational tools]([https://vxlabs.com/2024/03/02/contact-qrcode-generator-with-marimo-and-wasm/](https://vxlabs.com/2024/03/02/contact-qrcode-generator-with-marimo-and-wasm/)) as part of static web pages.

-We have ideas on how to make Pyodide-powered marimo notebooks more useful — *e.g.*, we’d like to make it easier to work with auxiliary code and data files, and to save multiple notebooks at our playground.
+We have ideas on how to make Pyodide-powered marimo notebooks more useful — e.g., we’d like to make it easier to work with auxiliary code and data files, and to save multiple notebooks at our playground.
 We’re also interested in helping the Pyodide team support more packages.